Last Updated on February 10, 2023 by Jeremy

 Click the links above to read our full reviews (when applicable).
-New event reviews are added each month as we check them out!
+New reviews are added as we check out the events above!

 Transportation in Pittsburgh

 Pittsburgh is a driving city, there is no question about that.
 But the city is full of hills, rivers, tunnels, a triangular city center, highways built on top of highways, home to more bridges than Venice (and more staircases than any city in the world!), driving in the city is complicated at the best of times.

 It takes years of driving here just to become familiar with the roads, and even longer to become an expert.